 Micro Virus Encyclopedia also reference CME identifiers.
 See the Products

 and Services Including CME Identifiers page for a complete list of the organizations that are including or have included CME identifiers in their anti-virus and information security products and services.
+Trend Micro is a founding member of the CME

 Editorial Board and the CME Sample Redistribution

-Panda Software International S.L.'s Virus Encyclopedia Including CME-IDs as Aliases
+Group.
+Panda Software International S.L.'s Virus Encyclopedia Including CME-IDs as Aliases CME identifiers are included as aliases in Panda

 Software International S.L.'s free Virus

 Encyclopedia.
 CME-681 was included as an alias for the W32/Sober.AH.worm.
 Numerous other entries in the encyclopedia also include CME-IDs.
 See the Products and Services Including CME Identifiers page for a complete list of the organizations that are including or have included CME identifiers in their anti-virus and information security products and services.
+Panda Software is a member of the CME

 Editorial Board and the CME Sample Redistribution